 Page Rules and Cache Rules

-To enable caching of HTML you can use Page Rules or Cache Rules and more specifically the ‘Cache Everything
+To enable the caching of HTML you can use Page Rules or Cache Rules and more specifically the ‘Cache Everything’ setting.
+With this, you can enable caching of HTML by making a page rule that caches everything.

 Cache Everything

-’ if content should not be cached.
-Your WordPress/WooCommerce setup can rely on our plugin to set the correct settings, instead of all the various cookies WP (wp-*
+The Servebolt Optimizer plugin takes control over what to cache and what not to cache, and provides a cookie named ‘no_cache’ if content should not be cached.
+Your WordPress/WooCommerce setup can rely on our plugin to set the correct settings, instead of all the various cookies WP (wp-*, wordpress-*, comment_*, woocommerce_*).
+The other benefit is that the ‘no_cache’ cookie also works with the upstream Servebolt origin web server.

 Which Cloudflare subscription should I choose?

-You can have HTML caching set up and working with any Cloudflare subscription, but some plans offer more options than others For example Cloudflare Business is the only subscription that includes the ‘Bypass Cache on Cookie
+You can have HTML caching set up and working with any Cloudflare subscription, but some plans offer more options than others For example Cloudflare Business is the only subscription that includes the ‘Bypass Cache on Cookie’ setting for Page Rules.

 Cloudflare Free

-HTML caching can be set up with Cloudflare Free, but with limited Page Rules and Cache Rules.
+HTML caching can be set up with Cloudflare Free but with limited Page Rules and Cache Rules.
 3 Page Rules and 10 Cache Rules included.

 Cloudflare Pro